 - Prior to intubation, if possible, check the ETT cap and make sure it comes on and off easily. - Make sure you have the correct size Y cap for the ETT size. - Check fit of Y cap on ETT.
 Attach catheter and feed it down the tube until it is 1⁄2 cm past the tip.
-Look for the number or color that will tell you the depth of the catheter at this point. - Intubate patient with ETT cap on tube.

-• Verify placement and secure tube.
+Look for the number or color that will tell you the depth of the catheter at this point. - Intubate patient with ETT cap on tube. - Initibale patient with ETT cap on ture - Verify placement and secure tube.